 I can hardly wait for the first reading in my 60s.”

 “I came to Pirsig’s work late in life, after 25 years as an industrial systems engineer.
-The more we modelled business systems – human organisation and asset information – using objects and logical relations in computer systems, the greater my nagging doubts that we were missing something.
+The more we modelled business systems – human organisation and physical assets using objects and logical relations in computer information systems, the greater my nagging doubts that we were missing something.
 I was already researching what that was, when I stumbled across the suggestion by a Nobel prize-winning physicist there was something about ‘Eastern’ thought that was more fundamental than even physics(!)
-That shock triggered a vague memory – what was the name of that book about Zen and Engineering from previously unread reading lists?
+That “seed-crystal” triggered a vague memory – what was the name of that book again, about Zen and Engineering from previously unread reading lists?This techy geek had his mind expanded – into an unused half-a-brain – in discovering an alternative world of wisdom in two works of literary – fictional / rhetorical – narrative, of the kind I would never previously have read.
+Prompted by the critical comparisons with Dostoevsky and Melville – I have for the subsequent 25 years become a “born again” reader of any & all philosophical literature as well as philosophy / psychology / neuro-science texts generally.

 In a world seemingly gone mad, and incapable of getting to grips with ever more existential crises besetting humanity and the planet, Pirsig can introduce more of us, more urgently than ever, to where wisdom lies.”